 A symbolic headgear traditionally worn by royalty and deity, the crown symbolises power and prestige.
 It represents authority and honour.
 Rolex strongly translates all these into their watches, not only with the success of their iconic Rolex logo in terms of brand recognition but also the way one feels about owning a Rolex watch.

-Aside from representing a crown fit for royalty, observers claim the five-point coronet also look like fingers.
+Aside from representing a crown fit for royalty, observers claim the five-point coronet also looks like fingers.
 While to some, the Rolex logo represents five tree branches with pearls on each tip.
-Besides the obvious — that the Rolex logo represents excellence, exclusivity and high-quality watchmaking craftsmanship, Rolex didn’t give clear-cut information on what exactly the Rolex logo represents.
+Besides the obvious — that the Rolex logo represents excellence, exclusivity, and high-quality watchmaking craftsmanship, Rolex didn’t give clear-cut information on what exactly the Rolex logo represents.

 The Design Evolution